 Monthly investments vary based on the services a business needs, and most agencies offer different ranges for different business sizes.
 Twenty-nine percent of businesses pay between $1,000-$2,500 per month.
 At the higher end, 15% of businesses pay between $5,000 – $10,000.

 The price will fluctuate depending upon the needs of your business.

 This option is often chosen by companies that aren’t sure if they want to commit to monthly services yet.
 They will select the services they need and have the agency provide a quote for those services.

-The difference between contact services and monthly retainer is that there is a start and end date.
+The difference between contact services and a monthly retainer is that there are a start and end date.
 With a monthly retainer, you keep utilizing the services until you decide you don’t want to use them.
 A contract service has a set end date that does not change.